Advanced search

 If a drop misses your eye, try again.

-To avoid contamination, do not let the tip of the dropper touch your eye or anything else.
+To avoid contamination, do not let the open-end of the single-dose container touch your eye or anything else.

 Wipe off any excess liquid from your cheek with a clean tissue.